theforeman/theforeman.org/plugins/foreman_chef/0.3/index.md

 you have to specify a file in which a md5 hash will be kept.

     foreman_facts_cache_file '/var/cache/chef_foreman_cache.md5'

+Note that the order of options above matters.
+You have to enable facts uploading before specifying whitelist/blacklist or cache file.

 For more information, please visit [project readme on github](https://github.com/theforeman/chef-handler-foreman)